What is Heinz body anemia?

 Heinz body anemia is a form of regenerative anemia, red blood cells are made however the immune system destroys them due to the formation of Heinz bodies.

-There are several causes of Heinz body anemia that can affect cats.
-Most cases are due to the consumption of oxidising substances such as certain medications, toxins, and foods, some of which include:
+Most cases of Heinz body anemia are due to the consumption of oxidising substances such as certain medications, toxins, and foods, some of which include:

 - Allium species (onion, garlic, leek, chives, spring onion).
 Baby foods are a common source of onion and garlic toxicity in cats